terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

     Packets are sent as JSON encoded strings in UDP packets to the broadcast address `255.255.255.255` on port `3002`.

+- **Retrieving from GDP**

+    If you have the GDP client installed (or you can run this on the BeagleBone Black) you can query packets from GDP by reading the correct log.
+The log name is `org.terraswarm.gatewayv1.<MAC address of gateway>`.
+For example:
+    `org.terraswarm.gatewayv1.84eb1898b4a8`.

+        gdp-reader -s org.terraswarm.gatewayv1.84eb1898b4a8

 Hacking the Gateway
 -------------------